simonelnahas/savant-ide/README.md

 ## Contributing

-Contributions/critiques are welcome.
+Contributions/critiques are most welcome.
 If you wish to contribute, please submit a PR.